ChrisKLoveless/Move-Lab/REAME.md

 ## Key Features for MVP

+1. Sign up and log in.
+2. Categories to find a workout for specific needs.
-1. user is able to complete a survey and receive a workout of the day (WOD).
+3. user is able to complete a survey and receive a workout of the day (WOD).
-2. user is able to design and save their own workouts.
-3. App has quality styling, interactive, and page is reactive to different view ports.

 ## Stretch Goals

+4. App has quality styling, interactive, and page is reactive to different view ports.
-1. Authenticate user and store WOD history.
+5. Authenticate user and activity tracking.
-2. User Profile page.
+6. User Profile page.
-3. User is able to give workouts a rating and sort by highest rating.
+7. User is able to give workouts a rating and sort by highest rating.
-4. Schedule feature where user can plan weekly/monthly or pick a pre made schedule.
+8. Schedule feature where user can plan weekly/monthly or pick a pre made schedule.
-5. Trainer user who can have clients and create/save workouts to a client.
-6. Animations for the homepage.
+9. Animations for the homepage.
-7. Animations for workout demonstrations.
+10. Animations for workout demonstrations.
-8. Mock customer reviews.
+11. Mock customer reviews.
-9. Workouts by sport or Fitness level.
+12. Workouts by sport or Fitness level.
-10. Goal Tracking/ Achievements.
+13. Goal Tracking/ Achievements.
-11. Integrate an API for BMI, Geo-location, or Nutrition.
+14. Integrate an API for BMI, Geo-location, or Nutrition.
-12.
+15. Notifications and reminders
+16. Goal Setting